Solar Neutrino Observables Sensitive to Matter Effects: Constraints on by Solar Neutrino Observables

 \subsection{Spectrum of solar neutrinos at high energies}

-We discuss next the impact of observing the spectral upturn of $^8$B neutrinos at its relatively low energy part, $E \gsim 2-3$ MeV.
-The evidence for the upturn must contribute to constrain the larger values of $A_{MSW}$ because $A_{MSW}$ could be very large without upturn, if day-night asymmetry is ignored.
-Unfortunately, the upturn has never been observed in the SK, SNO and Borexino measurement; The solar neutrino spectrum is consistent with a flat distribution.
-We assume that the upturn of $^8$B neutrino energy spectrum can soon be established.
+Evidence for the upturn of $^8$B neutrino spectrum must contribute to constrain the larger values of $A_{MSW}$ because $A_{MSW}$ could be very large without upturn, if day-night asymmetry is ignored.
 We discuss the impact on $A_{MSW}$ of seeing the upturn in recoil electron energy spectrum with 3 $\sigma$ significance, which we assume to be in the region $E_{e} \geq 3.5$ MeV.
 To calculate $\Delta \chi^2$ we assume the errors estimated by the SK collaboration \cite{SK-DN}.
 Adding the simulated data to the currently available data set produces the magenta dashed line in Fig.~\ref{Deltachi2}.
 We find a 25\% reduction of the 3$\sigma$ allowed range, $A_{MSW} = 1.34^{-0.32}_{+0.45} (^{-0.69}_{+1.66})$ at 1$\sigma$ (3$\sigma$) CL.
 We can see that it does improve the upper bound on $A_{MSW}$, for which the current constraint (blue solid line) is rather weak, but the improvement in the precision of $A_{MSW}$ is still moderate.

 Some remarks are in order about the minimum point of $\Delta \chi^2$.
 The best fit point with the present data is at $A_{MSW} > 1$ as we saw above.
-For the analysis with simulated data, the $\Delta \chi^2$ minimum must be always at $A_{MSW}=1$ in all the cases discussed below.
+For the analysis with future data discussed in this and the subsequent subsections, we assume that the $\Delta \chi^2$ minimum is always at $A_{MSW}=1$ for simulated data.
 Therefore, the analysis with the present plus simulated data tends to pull the $\Delta \chi^2$ minimum toward smaller values of $A_{MSW}$, and at the same time make the $\Delta \chi^2$ parabola narrower around the minimum.
 By conspiracy between these two features the current constraint (blue solid line) is almost degenerate to the other lines at $A_{MSW} < 1$, the ones with spectral upturn (magenta dashed line) and low energy neutrinos (red dash-dotted line).
 These features can be observed in Fig.~\ref{Deltachi2} and in Table~\ref{allowed-region}.